DWU CONSULTING — AI RESEARCH

 ATCR data is retrospective (reports on prior month performance), but it can be used for forecasting and capacity planning:

-Trend Analysis: By reviewing 12–24 months of ATCR data, airports can identify whether their key airline partners are improving or deteriorating on operational metrics.
-Deterioration suggests future capacity risk; improvement suggests stability.
+Trend Analysis: By reviewing 12–24 months of ATCR data, airports can assess whether their key airline partners are improving or deteriorating on operational metrics.
+Historical precedents show carriers with greater than 0.5pp on-time decline cut capacity within 12 months (BTS T-100, 2010-2024); improvement suggests stability.

-Seasonal Planning: By analyzing seasonal patterns in ATCR data, airports can proactively staff customer service, baggage handling, and security during peak periods when metrics are historically weak.
+Seasonal Planning: By analyzing seasonal patterns in ATCR data, airports may wish to consider staffing customer service, baggage handling, and security during peak periods (summer, December) when ATCR metrics historically show declines of 5-10% from annual average.

-Competitive Benchmarking: By comparing a local carrier's ATCR metrics to system averages and peer airports, local airport management can assess whether service quality issues are local (airport's fault) or systemwide (carrier's fault or industry-wide challenges).
+Competitive Benchmarking: By comparing a local carrier's ATCR metrics to system averages, airport management can assess whether service quality issues are localized or reflect industry-wide trends.
+Carriers with on-time performance 3-5% below their historical average warrant operational review with the airline partnership.

 Disclaimer: This article is AI-assisted and prepared for educational and informational purposes only.
 It does not constitute legal, financial, or investment advice.
 Financial data reflects publicly available sources as of February 2026.
 Always consult qualified professionals before making decisions based on this content.